Things to Do in Windermere and Bowness

-If you can drag yourself away from your suite, Windermere Suites is a really great place to stay to explore the Lake District.
-There is so much to see and do, and being in Windermere means it's all on your doorstep.
+If you can drag yourself away from your suite, our luxury hotel in Windermere is a really great place to stay to explore the Lake District.

-If you don't want to venture too far from Windermere Suites, Windermere Village is only a two minute walk.
-Or Bowness is just a stroll down the hill.
+If you don't want to venture too far from Windermere Suites, the village is only a two minute walk.
+Alternatively, Bowness is just a stroll down the hill.
 Both have a great selection of shops, restaurants, pubs, bars and bistros.

 What's more, there are plenty of fantastic walks in the surrounding area without even having to get in the car, such as Orrest Head from where Alfred Wainwright first saw the Lake District fells.

 The town of Bowness sits on the shores of Lake Windermere and is an easy walk away.
 Here you can hire a boat and spend a leisurely few hours on the lake or visit the Beatrix Potter Attraction.
 Or you could take one of the Lake Cruises from the pier in Bowness and visit Ambleside or Lakeside.
 At Lakeside you can venture a little further and travel on the Lakeside and Haverthwaite Steam Railway.
 Or you could take a look around the Aquarium of the Lakes.